iTTL Metz 45 to Arduino Conversion - Nikon Protocol

 Today the target is reached except the limitation to use TTL BL ( or TTL) for direct shoot.
 Could be used only with AEL (Fn ou Pv button).
 To use the TTL BL with no restriction, the electronic of the 45CL must be modify replacing 1 thyristor per an IGBT.
 The current limitation is 100mS delay between each strobe.
 Need to be less than 50ms for TTL pre-flash.
 For Modeling and HSS they use 50΅S pulse at a frequency of 70Hz (14,5 mS period).
 Could be done with IGBT but this is another story.

-I am happy with the power and light quality of this flash gun.
+this flash gun.
 It is now back in my photo toolkit.

 Hardware interface with Metz 45 CL